 I admit that the bottom three buttons are not perfect.
 They are better than the ROAM buttons, but the BOLT v2 buttons are easier to press.

 However, the entire hardware + software package is user-friendly.
 I have experience with Garmin Edge 520, and I can’t say its use was so pleasant (luckily, the newer Garmin head units are easier to use).

 Wahoo vs. Garmin reminds me of iOS vs. Android.
 Wahoo prioritizes user experience and simplicity and has a closed ecosystem.
 Garmin prefers features, a wide offer of its hardware, and is open to 3rd party apps.

 Maps & Navigation

-Look, I am one of those riders who turn on navigation only when on vacation in a destination they don’t know.
-So, I don’t rely on it often.
+Look, I’m one of those riders who only turn on the navigation when on holiday in an unfamiliar destination.
+So I don’t rely on it often.

 You should look elsewhere if you want a bike computer with advanced navigation features (e.g., Wahoo ROAM, BOLT v2, Garmin Edge 530, and above).
 This is because ELEMNT BOLT v1 can’t do full on-device navigation.

 Once you load a route, it will convert it to a set of waypoints on a map.
 So, if you deviate from the route, BOLT won’t recalculate and will find a new way.
 For example, it also can’t take you to the point you select on the map (Take Me To feature) as ROAM.